Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Generic nonlinear matrix for

-If the determinant is not identically zero, there must be at least a coefficient $a_{\hat p_1,\ldots,\hat p_{\abs{\NN^e}}}\neq 0$.
+If the determinant is not identically zero, there must exist at least one coefficient $a_{\hat p_1,\ldots,\hat p_{N_u}}\neq 0$.
 Let us denote by $a_{\min}$ one of the nonzero coefficients corresponding to the minimum degree $D_{\min}$ of the terms in \eqref{eq:determinant_terms}.
-This coefficient is given by a polynomial $p(P_{\min})$, where $P_{\min}\in\R^K$ is a vector that encompasses the coefficients $\alpha_{i,j}^{(\ell)}$ and variables $\beta_{i,j}^{(\ell)}$ of the functions $f_{i,j}$ in \eqref{eq:parameterization} associated with terms whose degree is at most $D_{\min}$, and $K$ is finite and nonzero.
+This coefficient is given by a polynomial $p(P_{\min})$, where $P_{\min}\in\R^K$ is a vector that encompasses the coefficients $\alpha_{i,j,\ell}^{(s)}$ and variables $\beta_{i,j,\ell}^{(s)}$ of the functions $f_{i,j}^{\{\ell\}}$ in \eqref{eq:parameterization} associated with terms whose degree is at most $D_{\min}$, and $K$ is finite and nonzero.
 Notice that this polynomial $p(P_{\min})$ can be zero only on a subspace of dimension at most $K-1$.
-Then, the rank of the submatrix $J_G^{A,B}$ is maximal for all $P_{\min}\in\R^{K}$, except possibly on a subspace of dimension at most $K-1$, which has measure zero.
-Since one of the coefficient in \eqref{eq:determinant_terms} is nonzero, the determinant is nonzero for almost all $\uu_G^k$.
-Therefore, the rank of any square submatrix $J_G^{A,B}$ is $K$-generic and since it holds for this particular value of $K$, it is also generic. \end{proof}
+Then, the rank of the submatrix $J_{H_v(G)}^{A,B}$ is maximal for all $P_{\min}\in\R^{K}$, except possibly on a subspace of dimension at most $K-1$, which has measure zero.
+Since one of the coefficients in \eqref{eq:determinant_terms} is nonzero, the determinant is nonzero for almost all $\uu^v$, given that the determinant is an analytic function of $\uu^v$ and can only be zero in a zero measure set in the space of excitation signals.
+Therefore, the rank of any square submatrix $J_{H_v(G)}^{A,B}$ is $K$-generic and since it holds for this particular value of $K$, it is also generic. \end{proof} The coefficients in \eqref{eq:determinant_terms} can be considered as elements of the space of infinite sequences with the infinite norm $(\ell^\infty,\norm{\cdot}_\infty)$.
+In this case, the set of coefficients that satisfies the generic property is open and dense in $(\ell^\infty,\norm{\cdot}_\infty)$, which implies that it is also Baire-generic \cite{oxtoby1980measure}.